 - Open or Switch your IRA with Scottrade today

-TradeKing is an online broker providing low flat trading fees with no minimum account requirements and no hidden fees.
+TradeKing is an online broker providing low flat trading fees with no minimum account requirements and no hidden fees, making them one of our top choices for IRAs.
 TradeKing online brokerage accounts offer easy-to-use investment tools with low flat trading fees and no minimum account requirements.
 They have received the maximum 5-star rating for their customer service in SmartMoney’s 2011 broker survey, making them a solid choice for people who require assistance opening and maintaining their IRA account.

 - Low Flat Trading Fees with No Account Minimums